 #1 Green Hike at Chestnut Hill

 Stretch your legs after a day of Thanksgiving feasting!
-Join us the day after Thanksgiving (also known as Green Friday, a more eco-conscious take on Black Friday) for a special Green Friday Hike, led by Tim Puopolo, a Trustees ranger and naturalist, and recipient of the Massachusetts Department of Conservation and Recreation’s “Outstanding Park Interpreter” award.
+Join us the day after Thanksgiving (also known as Green Friday, a more eco-conscious take on Black Friday) for a hike led by Tim Puopolo, a Trustees ranger and naturalist, and recipient of the Massachusetts Department of Conservation and Recreation’s “Outstanding Park Interpreter” award.
 During our guided hike, Tim will teach us how different types of plants and animals cope with the universal changes the land undergoes as the seasons evolve.
-Keep your eyes open for animal tracks and other signs of wildlife on the farm and in the woods!
+Consider packing a picnic lunch of Thanksgiving leftovers to enjoy on the farm afterward!

-The hike will be about 30 minutes long and will follow some of Chestnut Hill Farm’s most beautiful trails.
-The campfire will be going and there will be hot cocoa and s’mores to enjoy after the hike.
-Bring the family and friends — this popular program is well-loved for good reason!
+The hike will be about 70 minutes long and will follow some of Chestnut Hill Farm’s most beautiful trails.

 Be sure to wear boots or shoes that are appropriate for hiking in potentially wet and muddy spots.
 Space is limited for this event and pre-registration is required.